Jane Antonia Cornish is an award-winning composer who grew up in England and lives in New York City.

 In the world of film scoring, Jane Antonia was the first female in history to win a British Academy Award (BAFTA) for music and the UK Film Council honored her with a Breakthrough Brit in Hollywood award.
 Film credits include Fireflies in the Garden, starring Julia Roberts, Willem Dafoe and Ryan Reynolds and directed by Dennis Lee, and most recently Scotty and the Secret History of Hollywood, directed by Matt Tyrnauer.

 Jane Antonia Cornish studied composition at The Royal Northern College of Music with Anthony Gilbert, where she was made a Major Scholar.
-She received the Royal Northern College of Music Composition Prize and was a recipient of the Associated Board's Most Outstanding Scholar of the Year award.
 She went on to complete her postgraduate degree at the Royal College of Music, London.